smartin015/continuousprint/docs/gcode-scripting.md

 1. Scroll down to `Queue Finished` and replace its script with the new script.
 1. Click `Save`.

 If you want to contribute a change or a new default script, read the [Contributing](#contributing) section below.
+You can browse through all the scripts [here](https://github.com/smartin015/continuousprint/blob/master/continuousprint/data/gcode_scripts.yaml).

 ## Custom Scripts